ufo-github/ponyfoo/posts/2013-09-19_deploying-node-apps-to-aws-using-grunt.md

 - Creating [SSH](http://en.wikipedia.org/wiki/Secure_Shell#Version_2.x "Secure Shell 2") key-pairs and uploading their public key to AWS
 - Launching EC2 _micro_ instance with an [_Ubuntu AMI_](http://cloud-images.ubuntu.com/releases/raring/release-20130423/ "Ubuntu 13.04 (Raring Ringtail)")
 - `ssh` into the instance using the private key associated with an instance, and get it set up for future deploys:
-  - Install Node.js
+  - Install **Node.js**, duh
-  - Install something like upstart, forever, or pm2 to keep our web application alive
+  - Install [pm2](https://github.com/Unitech/pm2 "pm2 on GitHub") to keep our application alive
 - Shut down instances with the same ease as we can launch them, deleting key-pairs
 - Get a list of EC2 instances
 - Get a command to SSH myself to an instance, in case I want to do some heavy lifting myself
 - Deploy to our instance using `rsync`, for [blisteringly fast data transfers](https://help.ubuntu.com/community/rsync "rsync, an article by the Ubuntu Community"), then:
   - Copy the files somewhere else
   - Install npm packages using `npm install --production`
-  - Restart our Node application or cluster
+  - Restart our Node application using `pm2 reload all`
 - Refer to instances by a name tag like `'bambi'`, rather than an ID such as `i-he11f00ba4`

 If this sounds like something you'd be interested in learning about, read on.

   [1]: http://i.imgur.com/Yya9AIy.png "Amazon Web Services"

+##### What is missing in this installment?

+- In the future, I'd also like to install [nginx](http://nginx.com/ "nginx HTTP proxy server")
+- I'm not creating individual users for `rsync`, `node`, as I'm not entirely sure of how to manage that
+- I'm not setting up port forwarding, not giving my instance a public IP
+- I didn't establish a sensible way to swap configuration based on the environment, yet

+**Yet...** This is a _work in progress_, and I expect to do all of the above, soon.
+I'll write a follow-up article to keep you updated.

 ## Introduction